How to turn envy into a positive force

 Somewhere inside we all get that voice sometimes saying ‘I wish that was me’.
 Or ‘That should be me’ / ‘What about me?’.

 Whatever fortune that other person is blessed with made you feel inferior, and you most definitely don’t like it.

-my own work.
+Your own work.

-So if you want to feel more satisfaction along your own path and not be distracted by what others are doing or having, it would be a good idea to let jealousy and envy go.
+If you want to feel more satisfaction along your own path and not be distracted by what others are doing or having, it would be a good idea to let jealousy and envy go.

 Is that really true?